CharankumarSarlani/practice-problems-Recursion-/README.md

  -compared to loops
-  -in loops it goes to infinite loop , but compiler never complains about memory usage, in loops for iteration its creates a new scope , basically replacing the old memory space ,it does the whole work in the space which is being allocated to it.
+  -in loops it goes to infinite loop , but compiler never complains about memory usage, in loops for iteration its creates a new scope , basically replacing the old memory space , it does the whole work in the space which is being allocated to it.
   -it doesn't creates new memory blocks.

 -recursive function calls are powerfull , because it remembers the path from where it came from, also there we don't use variables .

 -working
  -it moves forward, if it hits termination condition,